1. Home

 How to Get into Pharmacy School?

 Now that you know the acceptance rates, we'll examine how to keep the growth trajectories up for getting into pharmacy school.
-All professional programs that award a pharmacy degree have an admissions committee that will evaluate your resume and determine if you’re a good candidate to pursue a pharmacy education at their institution.
-Either your high school course work or your undergraduate coursework in general chemistry, biology, health science, or pharmaceutical science will be the lion’s share of your future success of your application.
+All professional programs that award a pharmacy degree have an admissions committee to evaluate your resume and determine if you’re a good candidate to pursue a pharmacy education at their institution.
+Your high school or undergraduate coursework in general chemistry, biology, health science, or pharmaceutical science will be the lion’s share of your future application success.

-Naturally, the admissions committee will look at your GPA and your score on the pharmacy college admission test (PCAT), if applicable.
-They'll look at your prerequisite course GPA specifically as a gauge for your potential success in their professional program.
-It’s a good idea to meet with student affairs or student services while in high school or in the first undergraduate years if you know you’ll eventually pursue a pharmacy degree.
-They are often important roadmaps on how to be the best pre-pharmacy student you can be and to shape your candidacy with focused extracurricular activities.
+Naturally, the admissions committee will look at your GPA and score on the pharmacy college admission test (PCAT), if applicable.
+They'll review your prerequisite course GPA to gauge your potential success in their professional program.
+Meeting with student affairs or student services while in high school or the first undergraduate years is a good idea if you know you’ll eventually pursue a pharmacy degree.
+They are often important roadmaps on how to be the best pre-pharmacy student you can be and how to shape your candidacy with focused extracurricular activities.

 Getting into pharmacy school and eventually gaining acceptance into a PharmD program takes commitment, time, planning, and help from those around you.
 Ask for help from those you know personally in the industry and tap the resources of PharmDDegree.com to prepare.